Pantitlán metro station: Line A

-Empresas ICA built the line and it was opened on 12 August 1991, operating towards La Paz station, in the municipality of the same name of the State of Mexico.
-It is the line's only underground station as the trains pass below the Line 5 tracks.
-To build the station, ICA used the Milan method to construct a false rectangular-shaped tunnel.
-The company added floor slabs and the ceiling is made up of pre-fabricated slabs.
-Above the ceiling, pavement was installed as needed.
+Empresas ICA built the line, which opened on 12 August 1991, operating towards La Paz station, in the municipality of the same name in the State of Mexico.
+It is the line's only underground station as the trains pass beneath the Line 5 tracks.
+To construct the station, ICA used the Milan method to build a rectangular false tunnel.
+Floor slabs were added, and the ceiling consists of prefabricated slabs.
+Pavement was installed above the ceiling as required.

-Pantitlán is a light metro station with its first segment to Agrícola Oriental station measuring 1409 m in length.
-As the line incorporates Calzada Ignacio Zaragoza Avenue, it transitions to street level.
+Pantitlán is a light metro station, with the first segment toward Agrícola Oriental station measuring 1409 m in length.
+As the line follows Calzada Ignacio Zaragoza Avenue, it transitions to street level.

-From its opening until 12 December 2013, passengers transferring from Line A to other lines, and vice versa, were required to make two separate payments.
+From its opening until 12 December 2013, passengers transferring from Line A to other lines were required to pay separate fares.